-Scientific Name: Coragyps atratus
+- Scientific Name: Coragyps atratus

-- Markings: Genders are similar with overall sooty black plumage that may show iridescent green on the back in good light.
-The head and throat are bare gray-black, wrinkled skin that may show dark hairs or patchy fuzz.
-Silvery-white primary feathers are mostly visible in flight but still show dark tips at close range.
-The legs and feet are light gray-white, and the eyes are a dark brown or dark orange.
-Juvenile birds are similar to adults but have less bare skin on the head and have a fully dark bill.
+This bird's bare, bald head immediately identifies it as a vulture, and while its black plumage would seem to be easily identified, black vultures can often be confused with other raptors.
+Noting the key field marks to properly identify the black vulture starts with its large, relatively thing, strongly hooked, dark bill with an ivory-white tip.
+These birds have relatively long legs and a stocky build with a short tail.
+Genders are similar with overall sooty black coloration that may show slightly iridescent green on the back in good sunlight.
+The head and throat are bare gray-black, slightly wrinkled skin that may show dark hairs or patchy fuzz.
+Silvery-white primary feathers are mostly visible in flight but still show dark edges at close range.
+The legs and feet are light gray-white, and the eyes are dark brown or dark orange.

 These birds are generally silent, but juveniles in the nest have a guttural, low growling hiss.
 A breathy “woof” barking call can occasionally be heard from excited or agitated adults, and other vocalizations include grunts and groans, typically from nesting adults.

 These birds can be solitary but are more often found in groups, and they will occasionally form mixed flocks with turkey vultures, particularly when in search of food.
 Black vultures have keen eyesight but a less developed sense of smell, and they will often follow turkey vultures to a food source.
 They can be aggressive around food and will chase off other carrion-eating birds.
-They can also be fearless around a good food source, and may run with a bobbling, awkward gait on and off the road when traffic passes as they feast on roadkill.
+They can also be fearless around a good food source, and may run with a bobbling, hopping, awkward gait on and off the road when traffic passes as they feast on roadkill.
 These are communally roosting birds, and they can often be seen perched with their wings spread for sunning, especially during the morning.

-The black vulture’s flight features choppy, uneven wingbeats and short glides.
+The black vulture’s flight features choppy, uneven wing beats and short glides.
 When threatened, they may regurgitate before taking flight to lighten their weight for a more effective getaway.

 These are monogamous, colonial birds that mate after courtship displays that include strutting and head bobs.
-They do not build a nest, and instead eggs are laid on bare ground or in a shallow depression in a cave, hollow stump, hollow log or abandoned building.
+They do not build a nest, and instead eggs are laid on bare ground or in a shallow depression in a cave, hollow stump, hollow log, or abandoned building.